-An Indiana registered agent must accept mail and/or legal documents like service of process from official state offices like the Indiana Secretary of State and the Indiana Department of Revenue during normal business hours on business days on behalf of your LLC.
+An Indiana registered agent must accept mail and legal documents, such as service of process, from official state offices like the Indiana Secretary of State and the Indiana Department of Revenue during normal business hours on business days on behalf of your LLC.

 You can use a professional service to fulfill your LLC’s legal registered agent requirements.
-A registered agent service must make sure you’ll receive all of your LLC’s important mail and legal documents (like Service of Process), and that they’ll keep your personal information secure and off the public record.
-Registered Agent Services typically cost between $99-$299 per state per year.
+A registered agent service must make sure you’ll receive your LLC’s important mail and legal documents (like service of process), and that they’ll keep your personal information secure and off the public record.
+Registered agent services typically cost between $99–$299 per state per year.

-If you choose to not use a registered agent service, then you could be taking several risks.
-Hackers or other online ne’er-do-wells could use your information to steal your identity, you could miss important official mail or legal documents like Service of Process and then not be able to defend yourself from litigation, and you could even lose your business.
+If you choose to not use a registered agent service, you could be taking several risks.
+Hackers or other online ne’er-do-wells could use your information to steal your identity, you could miss important official mail or legal documents like service of process and then not be able to defend yourself from litigation, and you could even lose your business.
 For these reasons, I always suggest that new LLCs use a registered agent service.

-If you’d prefer to use a professional service to make your life easier and keep your personal information secure, click here to read my guide on the best Indiana registered agent service.
+If you’d prefer to use a professional service to make your life easier and keep your personal information secure, read my guide on the best Indiana registered agent service.